Online master's in health informatics and information management

 To thrive in the health information sector, you’ll need a combination of soft and specialized skills.
 Roles in this industry are becoming increasingly hybridized.
 As a result, employers are seeking job candidates with specific medical knowledge as well as digital and technical proficiencies.

-The right master’s program should allow you to develop expertise in the following areas:
+The right online master's in health informatics program should allow you to develop expertise in the following areas: